 All ShutterLand shutters are hand-crafted in the United States with the highest quality workmanship.
-Because of the custom nature of shutter construction, the production period is variable.
-We usually ship shutter orders within 3-5 weeks, with additional time necessary during peak seasons.
+Because of the custom nature of shutter construction, production time varies.
+We currently require about 3-4 weeks to manufacture and prepare to ship exterior shutter orders.

 ShutterLand’s quality wood exterior shutters are built by hand with time-tested techniques.
 Each exterior wooden shutter panel is manufactured from top-quality, solid, kiln-dried wood.
 Stiles, rails, louvers, boards and battens are all solid lengths.
 We do not finger-joint shorter pieces of lumber to create longer components in construction of panels.